Ayanfeyussuf007/SQL-Financial-Analytics-project/README.md

-# SQL Project 1: Advanced Queries on a Hypothetical Financial Dataset
+#  Advanced Queries on a Hypothetical Financial Dataset

 ## Project Overview
 This project showcases a variety of advanced SQL query techniques that are essential for complex data retrieval and analysis in a relational database environment.
 The queries are designed for a hypothetical financial dataset, demonstrating how to extract meaningful insights from transactional and customer data.